dotnet/roslyn/Compiler-supporting-types.md

 New **types** are best added to corlib (CoreCLR, CoreRT, Mono, Desktop) first.
 Then a standalone package can be offered with a downlevel implementation (for older targets) and type-forwards for new targets.

 Trying to offer a package first, then migrating the types down to corlib as a second step creates headaches, windows of ambiguities and opportunities for mistakes.
-See the [log](https://github.com/dotnet/roslyn/issues/13177)of ValueTuple library work.
+See the [log](https://github.com/dotnet/roslyn/issues/13177) of ValueTuple library work.
+If we choose to do that, the package should be updated and marked as *release* (not pre-release) as soon as possible.

 ## Round-tripping with older compiler